 The Financial Clearance Deadlines are as follows:

-When applying to colleges, there are many dates to remember along the continuum to admission.
+When applying to colleges, there are many dates to remember during the admission process.

 Additionally, the financial clearance deadline — please review the academic calendar for the clearance deadline each semester.
 Please contact the Student Accounts office at (800) 782-3382, ext.
 4371, prior to a new semester to confirm the next financial clearance deadline.

-The FAFSA (Free Application for Federal Student Aid) is the main application for Federal Financial Aid at CBU.
-The results of the FAFSA are used to calculate your Federal Financial Aid award.
+The FAFSA (Free Application for Federal Student Aid) is the main application for need-based financial aid at CBU.
+The results of the FAFSA are used to calculate your financial aid award.

 The FAFSA is submitted to the U.S. Department of Education.
 A copy of it will be sent to the schools that you list on the FAFSA application.